taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 2: ECRs.md

 6. Attach all redlines in the **Attachments** tab of the ECR.
 7. If this document is not an initial release, populate FRM 033017 and attach to **Attachments** tab of ECR.
 See (insert link later) for protocol on a Rev. A release of a document.

-> For information regarding the creation of work instructions with Adobe FrameMaker, continue to the next [chapter](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/READme.md).

-> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%201:%20Doc%20Requests) to return to this chapter's overview or [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide) to return to the entire guide's overview.
+> For information regarding the creation of work instructions with Adobe FrameMaker, continue to the next [chapter](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/READme.md) or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%201:%20Doc%20Requests) to return to this chapter's overview.